pagefaultgames/pokerogue/MEs-README.md

   ### **Functions/ Helper functions** defined in __/utils/mystery-encounter-utils.ts__ for ME to happen, if applicable.
 They can be:
     - Giving the player X item ✔️
-    - Giving the player X item from Y item pool ❌
+    - Giving the player X item from a certain tier ✔️
-    - Letting the player choose from X items ❌
+    - Letting the player choose from items ✔️
-    - Letting the player choose from X item tiers ✔️
+    - Letting the player choose from X items from a certain tier ✔️
-    - Letting the player choose multiple items from an item pool ❌
     - Start a combat encounter with a trainer ✔️
     - Start a combat encounter with a wild pokémon (from biome) ✔️
     - Start a combat encounter with a wild pokémon (boss) ✔️
-    - XP to a Pokémon (similar to rare candy?) ❌
     - XP to the whole party (similar to rarer candy?) ✔️
+    - Remove a PKMN from the player's party (Porygon ME) ✔️
+    - Steal from player (Gholdengo ME) ❌

+# 📝 Known bugs (squash 'em all!):

+- None at them moment.
+Still more testing needs to be done.

+# 📝 Other things/functionalities that won't make it in the MVP but are planned to accomodate future MEs:

 - Set a hazard ❌
 - Set a weather ❌
 - Status one or many Pokémon if your party -- if they can be statused ❌
 - Damage one or many Pokémon in your party ❌
 - Give the player a Pokémon from a pool (useful for reg. professors/traders) ❌
+- XP to a Pokémon (similar to rare candy?) ❌
-    - Remove a PKMN from the player's party (Porygon ME) ❌
+- Add logic for choosing a Pokémon from party for some effect (trades, sacrifices, etc) ❌
-    - Steal from player (Gholdengo ME) ❌

 Note on rarity: once the ME roll finalises, another roll decides which rarity pool the ME belongs to, and a final roll takes in different weights in the rarity tier pool to decide the ME that occurs, among the available ones in that pool.